 The final commit,

-724d574, has been cleared to merge by the repo maintainer, but it's a mess.
+724d574, has been approved to merge by the repo maintainer, but it's a mess.
 We have a commit that's just refactoring (

-e2af5ac), two commits that cancel each other out (
+e2af5ac), two commits that negate each other (

 Let's squash it!

 git rebase, interactive mode, going back to the start of our branch (six commits in the past):

 pick 4c7ead2 Test breaker pick 77aee1d Ooops pick ea479cb Revert "Ooops" pick 3e36475 Test are passing here pick e2af5ac Refactoring the previous commit pick 724d574 Good to merge! # Rebase dd6bb12..724d574 onto dd6bb12 (6 command(s)) # # Commands: # p, pick = use commit # r, reword = use commit, but edit the commit message # e, edit = use commit, but stop for amending # s, squash = use commit, but meld into previous commit # f, fixup = like "squash", but discard this commit's log message # x, exec = run command (the rest of the line) using shell # d, drop = remove commit # # These lines can be re-ordered; they are executed from top to bottom. # # If you remove a line here THAT COMMIT WILL BE LOST. # # However, if you remove everything, the rebase will be aborted. # # Note that empty commits are commented out